Historical Photography

 Picturing Modern America: 1880 - 1920

 Offers representative photos for students to replicate the work of historians by sifting and comparing photos for the history of the U.S. between 1880 and 1920.
-EDC has prepared lessons for students to scrutinize historical photographs for acquiring interpretation skills.
-The selection is interesting and varied. learn more
+EDC has… learn more